 Cllr Daryl Turner responded that the majority of the questions had been answered in the original question and answers which were contained in the annexure to these minutes.
-He also added that the County Council was obliged to provide an entitled service for children, and could not decide commercial services by operators but could try to influence positive outcomes where.
+He also added that the County Council was obliged to provide an entitled service for children, but they could not influence what service commercial operators provided.
 The message to residents had to be 'use it or lose it'.